Best Winter Treks in Nepal

 Annapurna Base Camp Trek

-If you are looking for an easy and short trek in winter, the Annapurna Base Camp can be the one for you.
-With the involvement of high altitude and extreme cold, the trek towards the ABC offers you a thrilling adventure and a memorable journey in the Himalayas.
+If you are looking for an easy and short winter trek, the Annapurna Base Camp can be the one for you.
+With its high altitude and extreme cold, the trek towards the ABC offers a thrilling adventure and a memorable journey in the Himalayas.
 Only opt for this trek for winter if you have prior trekking experience in the Himalayas.

 Why Winter Treks Are Special?

 Winter, considered shoulder season, still offers you the best adventurous experiences.
 You will see the changes in landscapes from autumn and spring.
 The white snow covering the top is something mesmerizing.
-The season also offers a quieter trekking route, allowing you to have an intimate encounter with nature.
+The season also offers a quieter trekking route, allowing you to intimately encounter nature.

-Although you will get a freezing temperature, the crisp air, clear skies without clouds, and the white snow all across make trekking in Nepal all worth experiencing.
-This trekking season mainly caters to experienced ones looking for a more thrilling and unique experience in the Himalayas.
+Although the temperature will be freezingthe crisp air, clear skies without clouds, and white snow throughout Nepal make trekking worthwhile.
+This trekking season mainly caters to experienced trekkers looking for a more thrilling and unique experience in the Himalayas.
 Just make sure you are fully aware of the challenges the winter offers.

 Besides that, trekking toward the Himalayas in Nepal during winter will also offer you a great chance for cultural immersion.
 The major Himalayas festival, Lhosar and Maghe Sankranti, falls in winter.
 Also, not being the peak season, you can complete this trek at the most reasonable price.
 You can also see rare polar bears and other Himalayas animals in winter.